cooljeanius/A_New_Order/README_egallager_mods.txt

   captions, allow undoing at the signpost, vary loot amount by difficulty 21c Ruins of the Past: minor copyediting
 21d Ruins of Weldyn: minor copyediting
-22 Leaving Okladia: Lots of tweaks; hard to summarize 23 Trapped: Made it easier to hire the Dunefolk and made it more rewarding to do so.
+22 Leaving Okladia: First pass: lots of tweaks; hard to summarize.
+Second pass: copyediting, message captions, minor gold tweak, update commentary 23 Trapped: First pass: made it easier to hire the Dunefolk, and made it more rewarding to do so.
+Second pass: copyediting, message captions, simplify ifdefs, fix indentation, and... yeah I think that's it.
+24 Fall of Freetown: copyediting, message captions
 25 The Awakening: Gave the AI some other goals besides just targeting Gawen, to prevent Huon from getting to their leaders before you do.
+That was on my first pass, at least.
+On my second pass, I did copyediting, message captions, gave gold for capturing villages to go along with the peasants, tweaked the AI even further and added the AI controller, fixed up some unit creation coordinates, gave Huon an extra village, gave Huon extra gold when he loses units, prevented Huon from moving outside his keep, and gave Huon some extra gold and peasants when attacked.
-27 Orannon: Prevent Mal-Raylal from reviving on EASY; lots of other changes, too.
+26 Return of the King: copyediting, message captions 27 Orannon: Prevent Mal-Raylal from reviving on EASY; lots of other changes, too.